bandpooja/ADT_project/README.md

 ## Database Selection

 ### Northwind Database
 The Northwind sample database is based on a fictitious company called Northwind Traders, which imports and exports specialty foods from around the world.
+It is a commonly-used SQL datasets which are graphic enough.

+#### Specifications-
+size - 1.01 MB
+Relations - 13
+Tuples - 3308